 Graphic design duo, Eva and Marta Yarza AKA the Yarza Twins, have produced a poster in response to their own struggle answering the question, “What makes something art, anyway?”
 Having looked at traditionally good art, the pair travelled through history to understand how each new movement redefined and reshaped what art is.
 From the impressionists all the way through to contemporary artists such as Marina Abramovic.
 They describe how, “We were discussing how to define art and, after a lot of crying because we couldn’t find a definition, this came into our heads: ‘you cannot define art, art doesn’t have a why’.”
 Using this statement as a springboard they solidified the phrase, resulting in “Art is not why.
 Art is why not?”

 The Yarza Twins’ poster features GT Walsheim, a typeface designed by Grilli Type for its simplicity.
 “We didn’t want this poster to be too trendy,” they explain, “we chose this font as it is a bit chubby and looks kind of friendly.”
-The type is spaced in four equal rows, bolstering the importance of their chosen phrase, bringing in subtle references to the Converse x JW Anderson collaboration through its red border and star motif.
+The type is spaced in four equal rows, bolstering the importance of their chosen phrase, bringing in a subtle red border and star motif.